 Copy and paste the below script into your own website or blog to embed this book.

-NEW YORK TIMES BOOK REVIEW EDITORS’ CHOICE • An ordinary town is transformed by a mysterious illness that triggers perpetual sleep in this mesmerizing novel from the New York Times bestselling author of The Age of Miracles.
+NEW YORK TIMES BOOK REVIEW EDITORS’ CHOICE • An ordinary town is transformed by a mysterious illness that triggers perpetual sleep in this mesmerizing novel from the bestselling author of The Age of Miracles.
 “This book is stunning.”—Emily St. John Mandel, author of Station Eleven • “A startling, beautiful portrait of a community in peril.”—Entertainment Weekly

 One night in an isolated college town in the hills of Southern California, a first-year student stumbles into her dorm room, falls asleep—and doesn’t wake up.
 She sleeps through the morning, into the evening.
 Her roommate, Mei, cannot rouse her.
 Neither can the paramedics, nor the perplexed doctors at the hospital.
 When a second girl falls asleep, and then a third, Mei finds herself thrust together with an eccentric classmate as panic takes hold of the college and spreads to the town.
 A young couple tries to protect their newborn baby as the once-quiet streets descend into chaos.
 Two sisters turn to each other for comfort as their survivalist father prepares for disaster.